 This pan seared bison steak recipe is served on a bed of red and yellow bell peppers that have been stir-fried and tossed with a grainy mustard sauce.
-Bison steaks are easy to cook and full of flavor, flavor, flavor.
+Bison steaks are easy to cook and full of flavor.

-This bison steak recipe is easy enough for the beginner cook, clever enough for the adventurous and elegant enough for entertaining.
+This pan-seared bison steak recipe is easy enough for the beginner cook, clever enough for the adventurous and elegant enough for entertaining.

-Is Bison healthy to eat?
+- Is Bison healthy to eat?
 Bison meat is an excellent alternative to beef.
 It’s lower in fat and cholesterol.
 And learning how to cook bison is easy because it’s virtually just like cooking beef.

 This Bison Steak recipe features Bison New York Strip Steaks resting on a bed of sautéed red and orange bell peppers and onions and seasoned with salt and pepper and zesty grained mustard.
 Mouthwateringly delicious.